havenwood/ichannel/README.md

 __DESCRIPTION__

 ichannel is a channel for interprocess communication between ruby processes on the same machine(or network).
-The basic idea is that you can "put" a ruby object onto the channel and on the other end(maybe in a different process, or maybe on a different machine) you can "get" the object from the channel.
+The basic premise is that you can "put" a ruby object onto the channel and on the other end(maybe in a different process, or maybe on a different machine) you can "get" the object from the channel.

 The two main modes of transport are a UNIXSocket(streamed) or [redis](https://redis.io).
 A unix socket is fast and operates without any external dependencies but it can't go beyond a single machine.
 A channel that uses redis can operate between different machines.
 And incase you're wondering ichannel uses a redis [list](http://redis.io/commands#list) to queue messages.

 The last topic I feel I should talk about before the examples is serialization.
 A ruby object is serialized(on write) and deserialized(on read) when passing through a channel.
-A channel can use any serializer that implements the dump and load methods.
-The default is [Marshal](http://ruby-doc.org/core-2.0/Marshal.html).
+A channel can use any serializer that implements the dump and load methods but the default is [Marshal](http://ruby-doc.org/core-2.0/Marshal.html).
+There are also a number of objects that cannot be serialized (such as IO, anonymous classes/modules, Proc, …) but I've found most of the time I send simple objects like Hash.

 __EXAMPLES__